cmstas/Software/dataMCplotMaker/README.md

   - --noOverflow: do not make the last bin an overflow bin (important if your last bin is already an overflow bin)
   - --yAxisLabel X: change the y-axis label from its default of "Entries"
   - --yAxisUnit X: change the y-axis unit from its default of ""
-  - --yAxisOverride X: replace the entire y-axis label with the X
+  - --yAxisOverride X: replace the entire y-axis label with X
   - --noXaxisUnit: do not display a unit for the x-axis
   - --xAxisUnit X: change the x-axis unit from its default of ""
   - --xAxisOverride X: override the entire x-axis label to the user-defined value